Sainte-Marie-aux-Mines, Val d'Argent.

 |1545||more than 3.000 miners working in the mines.|

 Tellure is a sort of theme park and mining museum with underground tours.
 This area of the Alsace was mined for silver during centuries.
 The newly built Visitor Center allows access to several parts of the historic mine tunnels.
-The guided tours show a well preserved 16th century silver mine.
+The guided tours show a well-preserved 16th century silver mine.
 The Visitor Center offers an exhibition, multimedia displays, movies and various group activities, mainly intended for school classes.
-It is the starting point for a regular show mine tour and various "wild" mine tours, where participants visit historic mine tunnels equipped with hard hat, headlamp, Wellingtons, and old clothes.
+It is the starting point for a regular show mine tour and various "speleo" mine tours, where participants visit historic mine tunnels equipped with helmet, headlamp, rubber boots, and old clothes.
+There are tours which include climbing, fixed ladders, and abseiling of various degrees of difficulty and "escape room" tours.
 This mine parts are kept safe, which is important for historic mines, but not developed with trails and electric light.
 The experience is comparable to a visit to a working mine.

 The mining started in Sainte-Marie-aux-Mines in the 10th century.
 It then spread over the whole valley which was named Val d'Argent, because it was the location of the richest and oldest silver mining in the world.
 Today more than 1000 abandoned silver mines can be found in the valley.